Orin-beep/HOTSPOT/README.md

 ## Prepare the pre-trained models
-If you don't need the host identification at the species level, you may only download the pre-trained models from phylum to genus (25.6G):
+If you don't need the host identification function at the species level, you may only download the pre-trained models from phylum to genus (25.6G):
 ```
 sh prepare_light_mdl.sh
 ```